Board of Directors

 Renee Kantor, Board Member

 Renee is a strong advocate for individuals with developmental disabilities.
 For more than thirty-five years she has worked with various local, state and federal agencies to find the appropriate educational, medical, social and residential opportunities for her daughter.
-Renee holds a Bachelor’s degree in Sociology and Psychology, and she currently serves on the Parent Board at the University of San Diego as Philanthropy Chair.
+Renee holds a Bachelor’s degree in Sociology and Psychology, and she currently serves on the Parent Board at the University of San Diego.
 She has previously served on several Home Owners’ Association boards, and currently manages several personally owned properties.
 Renee has chaired many charity fund raising events and she has volunteered with numerous non-profit organizations.
 Renee is committed to improving the quality of life for individuals with disabilities.

 Nina Pomeroy, Board Member